dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/enterprise-and-business-architectures.md

 Question: How do Enterprise and Business Architectures assist in analyzing and presenting viable options for organizational change?
 A: They provide a framework for team-building exercises
-B: They are used to analyze and explain options within the context of existing architectures
+B: Used to analyze options within existing architectures
 C: Their use is limited to evaluating the organization's marketing strategies
 D: They focus on mapping the personal career paths of employees
 Answer: B
 Explanation: Enterprise and Business Architectures assist in the process of analyzing and presenting viable options for organizational change by providing a context within the existing architectures.
 This helps frame the size and complexity of each option in terms understandable to decision-makers.

 Question: In stakeholder identification, how are Enterprise and Business Architectures utilized?
-A: As a source for identifying stakeholders based on the roles outlined in the architectures
+A: As a source for role-based stakeholder identification
 B: To determine the personal interests of each stakeholder
 C: Exclusively for understanding the technology preferences of stakeholders
 D: To map the financial contributions of stakeholders